ccornix/wallpapers/README.md

 Clone this repo using `git`, and enter the repo directory.

-Wallpapers with the default palette can be built as follows.
-Using stable Nix as
+Wallpapers with the default palette can be built as
 ```sh
 nix-build -E '(import ./pkgs { }).hexagons'
 ```

-while using Flakes-enabled Nix as
+or using Flakes-enabled Nix as
 ```sh
 nix build .#hexagons
 ```

 The generated SVG and PNG files are contained within the `result` subdirectory.

-The palette can be customized when building, using stable Nix as
+The palette can be customized when building as
 ```sh
 nix-build -E '
 (import ./pkgs { }).hexagons.override {
   palette = ["#000000" "#3f1f0f" "#7f3f1f" "#ff7f3f"];
 }'
 ```

-while using Flakes-enabled Nix as
+or using Flakes-enabled Nix as
 ```sh
 nix build --impure --expr '
 (import ./pkgs { }).hexagons.override {